History of the Aether Theory

 the latter half of the nineteenth century.
 Some models even attempted

-most part 19th century aether served only to transmit the
+most part, 19th-century aether served only to transmit the

-itself unaffected and therefore could not be set in motion. |
+was unaffected and therefore could not be set in motion. |

 PIVOTAL YEAR OF